Universal Crossover in the Three-Channel Charge Kondo Model at High Transparency

 where $D$ denotes the electron bandwidth.

-Low transparencies are obtained by considering large reflection amplitudes $\tilde r_j \gg 1$.
-In this limit, the fields $\hat \phi_j(0)$ are pinned to zero modulo $\pi$, which corresponds to integer values of the charge $\hat{N}$ on the island.
-When $N_0=1/2$, the charging energy, Eq.~\eqref{eq:H_C}, is minimized for the two charge states $N=0$ and $N=1$, which form a pseudospin-$1/2$.
+For low transparencies ($\tilde r_j\gg 1$), the fields $\hat \phi_j(0)$ are pinned to zero modulo $\pi$, corresponding to integer island charge.
+At $N_0=1/2$, the charging energy [Eq.~\eqref{eq:H_C}] selects the two charge states $N=0,1$, which form a pseudospin-$1/2$.
 At temperatures $T\ll E_C$, the other charge states can be ignored and the Hamiltonian maps to a Kondo model with three non-interacting conduction channels for $K=1$.
 As the temperature decreases, the Kondo interaction progressively screens the pseudospin.
 Initially suppressed due to the low transparency of the contacts, the conductance through the island increases as the temperature is lowered, approaching the zero-temperature 3CK universal value $G^*_{3\mathrm{CK}}= 2 \sin^2 (\pi/5)$~\cite{yi1998}, which reflects partial screening of the impurity, see Fig.~\ref{fig:exp_device}.
 This result is consistent with experimental observations~\cite{iftikhar2018}.

-Large transparencies, on the other hand, correspond to small reflection amplitudes $\tilde r_j \ll 1$.
-In this regime, it is convenient to integrate out the bosonic fields away from the contact ($x\neq 0$) along with the gapped charge mode~\cite{refSM}, resulting in the Euclidean action (for $N_0=1/2$)
+In the opposite limit of high transparency ($\tilde r_j\ll 1$), many charge states contribute simultaneously.
+Integrating out the bosonic fields away from the contacts ($x\neq0$) and the gapped charge mode~\cite{refSM} yields the Euclidean action (for $N_0=1/2$),